JGroxz/comrun/docs/cookbook.md

 ```

 1. `run_async` executes `run` in a worker thread (same semantics as sync).
-2. `asyncio.wait_for` enforces the timeout; on timeout, the process is not auto-killed—consider an external timeout wrapper if you need cancellation.
+2. `asyncio.wait_for` enforces the timeout; on timeout, the coroutine is cancelled but the subprocess is not killed—wrap the process in your own timeout/termination logic if needed.